vegaprotocol/documentation/versioned_docs/version-v0.77/concepts/trading-on-vega/discounts-rewards.md

 * Type of activity to be rewarded (and how it's measured)
 * An amount to reward
 * How long a reward is offered
-* How the reward is distributed to those eligible, pro-rata or by rank
+* How the reward is distributed to those eligible, pro-rata, by rank, or by lottery
 * How many epochs a trader's activity is evaluated
 * If the reward is available to individuals or those on a team
 * If a reward's payout is capped - which takes into account a trader's paid fees